Epoxy resin with bubbles in silicone micro molds

 To remove bubbles from epoxy resin, you can follow these steps:

-- Use a stick or a similar tool to break larger bubbles and let them escape.
+- Run a stick or a similar tool over the surface to release the bubbles.

 Epoxy resin with bubbles in fine incisions